 In the case of an emergency, the app can help a traveller to secure assistance via local emergency numbers.

 It provides a clear, shareable display of geographical position, in both map and text views, and a customisable assistance and emergency contacts list.

-There are also a medical conditions library and a medications database to assist any traveller when seeking medical attention or advice when away from his or her home country.
+There is also a medical conditions library and a medications database to assist any traveller when seeking medical attention or advice when away from home.